AlexandrNikulin/AnimationNavigationPage/README.md

 Setting-up and using the component happens in 3 steps:
 1. Install nuget package for PCL/Net.Standard, IOS and Android projects
 2. Declare AnimationNavigationPage
-3. Create and Animation page
+3. Create an Animation page

 ## INSTALL
 Download the package from https://www.nuget.org/packages/XForms.Plugin.AnimationNavigationPage.